Ranked: world’s most powerful passports 2025

 Sergii Figurnyi/Shutterstock The US continues its decade-long slide down the index

-Afghanistan offers visa-free access to only 26 countries – the lowest score ever recorded in history of the 19-year-old index.
+Afghanistan offers visa-free access to only 26 countries – the lowest score in the history of the 19-year-old index.

 World’s most powerful passport: full ranking